Everyone says that massive amounts of money are sitting on the sidelines, and will rush in and rally the markets any second now.

 As I used to teach my students, if Mickey sells his money market fund to buy stocks from Ricky, the money market fund has to sell some of its T-bills or commercial paper to Nicky, whose cash goes to Mickey, who uses the cash to buy stocks from Ricky.
 In the end, the cash that was held by Nicky is now held by Ricky, the money market securities that were held by Mickey are now held by Nicky, and the stock that was held by Ricky is now held by Mickey.
 There may have been some change in the relative prices between cash, money market securities and stocks, depending on which of the three was most eager, but there is precisely the same amount of “cash on the sidelines” after that set of transactions as there was before it.

-So what really happens when all that money gets up out of cash accounts and comes “into” the market?
+and comes “into” the market?
 It goes into someone else’s cash account.
 And maybe they put it back “into the market” (into someone else’s cash account).
 And so on.

 So beware morons talking about “all that cash on the sidelines.”
 Really what they’re talking about is bearish investors who may one day become bulls and be more eager to buy stocks than their current owners are to keep them (which will drive the prices up).